cadonuno/ADOWorkItemsPostProcess/README.md

     - The descriptor will be under fields->System.AssignedTo->descriptor
 - tag_value_to_filter_issues: a unique tag that will be present in all the tickets you want to update.
   - If selecting the 'Add Scan Name as a Tag' in the Flaw Importer task, you would have the scan name (version) here.
+- convert_due_date: attempt to add the due date tag as the due date field.
+  - Requires addDueDateTag: true in the flaw importer and the Microsoft.VSTS.Scheduling.DueDate field enabled on Azure.